SQLitis/monsters/README.rst

   Animal|Large|1040|40|Boar, Dire|Monster Manual|22

 The surprise standouts are boars and dire boars.
 Just as willing to eat foliage as the bodies of your fallen foes, they're strong and not too slow.
+Raising a dire boar requires a total +12 if you take 10.
+A first-level human commoner with 4 ranks Handle Animal, +1 Charisma bonus, Skill Focus and Animal Affinity has +10, so they need Aid Another from an assistant.
+(The Uncivilized trait could give them a +1 bonus on Handle Animal checks, but that's not enough.)

 What about other movement modes?
 For example, a tiny climber might be able to get your grappling hook where you need it more silently than you can.
+Or maybe all you really want is a messenger eagle.

   sqlite> select distinct dnd_racesize.name, fine_biped_max_load_ounces*quadruped_carry_factor/3/16, abbrev, speed, dnd_monster.name, dnd_rulebook.name, hit_dice from dnd_monster inner join dnd_monstertype on dnd_monster.type_id=dnd_monstertype.id inner join monster_movement_mode on dnd_monster.id=monster_id inner join dnd_racesize on size_id=dnd_racesize.id natural join carrying_capacity inner join dnd_rulebook on dnd_rulebook.id=rulebook_id where dnd_monstertype.name="Animal" order by abbrev, speed, fine_biped_max_load_ounces*quadruped_carry_factor/3/16, -hit_dice;
   Tiny|17|b|5|Lizard, Horned|Sandstorm|1